USI-MSDE-SA-2022/software-architecture-model-tommi27/src/sa/model/index.md

 Cons:

 * Not good for persistent storage
-* The API is not great
+* API can be hard to use and to learn

 # Ex - Quality Attribute Scenario